mne-tools/mne-python/doc/contributing.rst

   to review.

-- It is usually better to make PRs *from* branches other than your master branch, so that you can use your master branch to easily get back to the current state of the code if needed (e.g., if you're working on multiple changes at once, or need to pull in recent changes from someone else to get your new feature to work properly).
+- It is usually better to make PRs *from* branches other than your master branch, so that you can use your master branch to easily get back to a working state of the code if needed (e.g., if you're working on multiple changes at once, or need to pull in recent changes from someone else to get your new feature to work properly).